 Most Cambridge sod jobs are not big open lawns.
 They are tight backyards behind triple-deckers and single-family houses, with a hot tub or a shed taking up half the usable space, mature trees throwing shade over the rest, and a narrow gate that controls everything about how the work gets done.

-This project in Cambridge, MA is a clean example of that pattern.
+This project sits in Cambridgeport, Cambridge, MA — a short walk across the BU Bridge from Fenway Park.
 A small backyard, a sun-sail patio, a hot tub on a river-rock bed, a stepping-stone path running down a narrow side strip, and patchy grass that had finally given up.

 The Starting Point